natecollins/nofus-php/README.md

 ```

 **Get Errors**
-If your value is out of bounds of a filter, it will genereate an error
+If your value is out of bounds of a filter, it will generate an error
 message.
 All error messages are stored in an array.
 Using `getErrors()`
 you can retrieve and view those filter errors.
 ```